The Curb Your Car Week program encourages the use of cheaper, healthier, and more earth-friendly transportation alternatives.

 - Some routes are easier and safer: View/print this Genesee Transportation Council bike map in a new window.

-- This year, during Curb Your Car Week, you might want to try out Brighton’s first Bicycle Boulevard.
+- This year, during Curb Your Car Week, you might want to try out Brighton’s first Bicycle Boulevard that opened in 2016.
 A bicycle boulevard is a low-speed street, where motorists expect to see bicyclists and is intended to improve bicyclist comfort and/or safety.
 To learn more about the route, visit the Town of Brighton website.

 - It may not be as far as you think.
 Going to Buckland Park?
 Walk or bike on the new trail.